Please also see my All-Time World Cup Team Index.

 ST: Filippo Inzaghi (Italy/Juventus)

-He is one of the most prolific goalscorers of all time, fifth in Italy, with 313 goals scored in official matches.
+Inzaghi is one of the most prolific goalscorers of all time.
 He is currently the fourth-highest goal scorer in European club competitions with 70 goals.
 He played with Atalanta, Juventus and AC Milan.
-With AC Milan, he won two UEFA Champions League titles (2003, 2007).
+With AC Milan, he won two Champions League titles (2003, 2007).
 He made his national team debut in 1997.
 He went to all major tournaments from 1998 to 2006.
 He won the World Cup in 2006, but only played in one match.

 Ravanelli started and ended his playing career at hometown club Perugia Calcio, and also played for Middlesbrough, Juventus and Marseille.
 He won five titles with Juventus, including a Serie A championship in 1995 and a Champions League title in 1996 where he scored in the final.
 In all, during his career he played with twelve clubs from four countries.
 Nicknamed 'The White Feather', he earned 22 caps for Italy and took part at Euro 1996.